bishoyraafat0/Social_Media_Pipeline/README.md

 ## Overview
 This project is a **data engineering pipeline** that fetches, transforms, and analyzes social media data from **YouTube** and **X (Twitter)**.
 The goal is to compute engagement metrics, identify top posts, and provide insights for daily social media activity.
 - **Keyword tracked:** `Python`
 - **Data sources:** YouTube API & X (Twitter) API
 The pipeline fetches posts containing the keyword, normalizes the data into a unified schema, calculates engagement metrics, and saves the results into both CSV files and a SQLite database.
+> **Note on Twitter Data:** Some engagement metrics from Twitter (likes, comments, etc.) may appear empty.
+This is due to the **limitations of the free Twitter API**, which does not provide full engagement data.
+Full metrics require a Paid API tier.
+The pipeline is fully functional, and missing Twitter data is expected under the free tier.

 ---